-Translated as “Drunkards Alley” or “Alley Of The Drunkards,” Nonbei Yokocho is two parallel alleys in Shibuya, Tokyo that contain a grand total of around 50 miniature bars, although a couple times it has mistakenly been cited as having 200-250.
-Sure, the bars are small, but there is no way that there are hundreds of bars here…just dozens 😉
+Translated as “Drunkards Alley” or “Alley Of The Drunkards,” Nonbei Yokocho is two parallel alleys in Shibuya, Tokyo that contain a grand total of around 50 miniature bars, although a couple of times it has mistakenly been cited as having a hundred or more bars.
+Sure, the bars are small, but there is no way that there are that many bars here…just dozens 😉

 What do I mean by mini bar?
 Well, each one measures at most ten feet by ten feet, hardly enough room for more than a small bar with bartender and 4 or 5 bar stools.
 Most feature a narrow staircase and an upstairs as well, which will hold a couple tiny tables to fit a few additional (skinny) people.